 KK: He has the same name as my real first name.
 It was a pure coincidence.
-Keisuke Nago’s mission is to kill Kiva.
-So Keisuke didn’t know Wataru (Kurenai) is Kiva.
-Wataru is a really nice person, as a human being.
+[In the show,] Keisuke Nago’s mission was to kill Kiva.
+So Keisuke didn’t know [the character] Wataru [Kurenai] was Kiva.
+Wataru is a really nice person as a human being.

-Keisuke Nago is kind of in a boss position for Wataru.
-Wataru is actually Kiva, but Keisuke didn’t know that fact.
-Keisuke’s first and foremost mission is to kill Kiva.
-When Keisuke Nago, who is actually (Kamen Rider) Ixa, transformed into Ixa, fought with Kiva, at that time he got to know that Kiva is actually Wataru.
+Keisuke Nago was kind of in a [senior] position to Wataru.
+Wataru was actually Kiva, but Keisuke didn’t know that.
+Keisuke’s first and foremost mission was to kill Kiva.
+When Keisuke Nago, who was actually [Kamen Rider] Ixa, transformed into Ixa [and] fought Kiva, he [finally] learned that Kiva was actually Wataru.

-Then they liked each other, and Keisuke and Wataru, in other words Ixa and Kiva, teamed up to fight against bad guys.
-My role originally is supposed to be a very cool, good-looking guy.
+Then they liked each other, and Keisuke and Wataru — in other words, Ixa and Kiva — teamed up to fight against the bad guys.
+My role originally was supposed to be of a very cool, good-looking guy.
 But his henshin belt was stolen by other bad guys.
-Then my character got used to becoming more like, not a cool, good-looking guy, but a funny guy.
+Then my character became — not a cool, good-looking guy — but more like a funny guy.
 But actually the funny guy was getting more and more popular.

-And so Keisuke Nago, or Ixa, was not that popular among children.
-But, gradually, he’s getting funnier and funnier, and then kids loved this character.
+So Keisuke Nago, or Ixa, was not that popular among children.
+But, gradually, he was getting funnier and funnier, and then kids started to love this character.
 At first, Keisuke Nago was, to some extent, popular among kids’ mothers. (laughs) He’s cool and good-looking.
-But now, after all, he’s very popular among kids.
+But then, after all, he became very popular among kids.

-There was one show where Keisuke Nago is the main character.
-And at the time the ratings jumped up to 7.5%.
+There was one show where Keisuke Nago was the main character.
+At the time, the ratings jumped up to 7.5%.
 So I was very glad.

 BH: Very nice!
-Okay, what was Koji Seto, who played Wataru, like as a person?
+What was Koji Seto, who played Wataru, like as a person?

-KK: Koji Seto(’s character in the show) is a half-breed human being and vampire, which is called Fangire.
-Wataru, the main character, is actually half-human being and half-Fangire.
-His father is a human being, and his mother is Fangire.
-And Koji Seto(’s character) is also one.
+KK: Koji Seto[’s character in the show] was a half-breed human being and vampire, which was called Fangire.
+Wataru, the main character, was actually half-human being and half-Fangire.
+His father was a human being, and his mother was a Fangire.
+Koji Seto[’s character] was also one.